haszpe/DS_python_path/README.md

 # Projects of Data Scientist in Python learning path on DataQuest

-Here are some of my project I did during completing Data Scientis in Python on DataQuest platform.
+Here are some of my projects I did during completing Data Scientis in Python path on DataQuest platform.

 Also a data files storage for outside projects.